 Assessment of Fundamental Clinical Skills for Osteopathic Medical Practice

-The examination augments the Level 2-Cognitive Evaluation (CE) through an assessment of six fundamental clinical skills for osteopathic medical practice within two scored examination domains: the Humanistic Domain and the Biomedical/Biomechanical Domain.
+COMLEX Level 2-Performance Evaluation (Level 2-PE) was an assessment designed to measure a DO candidate’s competencies in six fundamental clinical skills for osteopathic medical practice within two scored examination domains: the Humanistic Domain and the Biomedical/Biomechanical Domain.